First-principles systems builder

 Built AI platform reducing investigation time by 35% for major security companies

-• → Built video intelligence platform reducing security investigation time 35%.
+→ Built video intelligence platform reducing security investigation time 35%.
+Architected edge-to-cloud continuum (MEC/Outposts for near-edge, TFLite for embedded edge).
 40% reduction in false-positive dispatches through intelligent multi-stream correlation and GenAI-powered summarization.

-• → Achieved sub-100ms latency at 5,000+ predictions/second — Lambda control plane with auto-scaling Fargate data plane.
+→ Achieved sub-100ms latency at 5,000+ predictions/second.
+Lambda control plane with auto-scaling Fargate data plane.
+Architecture handled seamless scaling from POC to production video processing workloads.

 Senior Solutions Architect | Industry 4.0 & Edge AI